 Eric and Amy Bowen and their three children move into a new house.
 Eric has been laid off work and the house is all they can afford, even though it has some problems.
 Soon after they move in, the children start to report spooky phenomena.
 This soon turns malicious.
 During a storm, young Madison disappears through a gateway that opens up in the closet and her disembodied voice can be heard coming through the television.
-They bring in parapsychologists from the university and then tv ghostbuster Carrigan Burke who determines that Madison has been snatched into the beyond by disembodied souls that want to use her special gifts as a gateway back into this world.
+Eric and Amy bring in parapsychologists from the university and then tv ghostbuster Carrigan Burke.
+Together they determine that Madison has been snatched into the beyond by disembodied souls that want to use her special gifts as a gateway back into this world.

 I had hope for the remake of Poltergeist.
-It was directed by Gil Kenan who first appeared with the fine performance-capture animated Monster House (2006) and then ventured into live-action with the well worthwhile Young Adult film City of Ember (2008).
-It also comes produced by the Ghost House Pictures production company of Sam Raimi, which has also been responsible for a bunch of genre films such as The Grudge (2004), Boogeyman (2005), The Messengers (2007), Rise (2007), 30 Days of Night (2007), Drag Me to Hell (2009), The Possession (2012), the remake of Evil Dead (2013) and Don’t Breathe (2016).
+It was directed by Gil Kenan who first appeared with the fine performance-capture animated Monster House (2006) and then ventured into live-action with the well worthwhile Young Adult film City of Ember (2008) and subsequrnt to this A Boy Called Christmas (2021), as well as to co-write Ghostbusters: Afterlife (2021).
+The remake also comes produced by the Ghost House Pictures production company of Sam Raimi, which has also been responsible for a bunch of genre films such as The Grudge (2004), Boogeyman (2005), The Messengers (2007), Rise (2007), 30 Days of Night (2007), Drag Me to Hell (2009), The Possession (2012), the remake of Evil Dead (2013), Don’t Breathe (2016) and The Unholy (2021).
 Ghost House co-produce with the Vertigo Entertainment production company of Roy Lee who has been behind the spate of English-language remakes of Asian horror films in recent years.